TimMouskhelichvili/personal/public/static/markdown/blog/typescript-map/en.md

 tags: typescript
 ---

 In web development, you often need a data structure to hold a mapping of key/value pairs.
 This data structure has many names: a map, a dictionary, an associative array...
 Its functionality, however, always remains the same.
-The data structure holds key/value pairs and one particular key cannot appear more than one time.
+The data structure holds key/value pairs and <span className='underline'>one particular key cannot appear more than one time</span>.

 ![TypeScript map](./images/cover.png)

 **In TypeScript, you have a few easy ways to choose from when you want to create a map.**

-1. You can use a simple JavaScript indexed object with a mapped Typescript type (easiest solution).
+1. You can use a simple JavaScript indexed object with a mapped Typescript type (**easiest solution**).
 2. You can use an indexed object with the Record utility type.
-3. You can use the built-in Map structure introduced in the ES6 version of JavaScript.
+3. You can use the built-in `Map` structure introduced in the ES6 version of JavaScript.
 4. You can use an external library (if you need some special behaviors).

 In this article, I will explain all of those solutions, so you will have the knowledge to choose the one that will work the best for you.